complxalgorithm/kaktus_app/README.md

 # Kaktus
+<b>STILL UNDER DEVELOPMENT</b>
-A simple text converter app.
+A simple text converter web app.
 Copy and paste/type some text into the box, press convert, and you've got yourself a document.

 ## Features
 * Simple text conversion which will give you the option of converting text into either a Word document or PDF.